freshfrogs/freshfrogs.github.io/wiki/index.md

     - First select the **Base Frog!**

-        - **Dominant** This Frog will keep all attributes, except for traits!
+        - **Dominant** This Frog will keep all attributes, except for colored traits!

     - Then select the **Sub Frog!**